Orgoi Sergelen

-Sergelen Orgoi FACS is a Mongolian surgeon best known for developing low cost liver transplantation and laparoscopic surgery in Mongolia.
-She is an Honorary Fellow of the American College of Surgeons (ACS).
-She is a Professor of Surgery and the Head of Surgery Department at the Mongolian National University of Medical Sciences, and Vice President of the Mongolian Surgical Association.
+Sergelen Orgoi is a Mongolian surgeon best known for developing low cost liver transplantation and laparoscopic surgery in Mongolia.
+She is an honorary fellow of the American College of Surgeons (ACS).
+She is a professor of surgery and the head of Surgery Department at the Mongolian National University of Medical Sciences, and vice president of the Mongolian Surgical Association.

 Education

 Sergelen earned a Bachelor of Medicine (BM) in 1982, a Master of Clinical Medicine (MM) in 1983, a Doctor of Medicine (MD) in 1997, and a Doctor of Philosophy (PhD) in 2002 from the Mongolian National University of Medical Sciences (MNUMS).
 She completed medical fellowships in developed countries such as South Korea, Switzerland, USA, and Finland.

 Career

 Sergelen taught surgery at the Mongolian National University of Medical Sciences from 1982 to 2002.
-In 2002, she became the Head of the Surgery Department there, and she holds this position to present date.
+In 2002, she became the head of the Surgery Department there, and she holds this position to present date.